Gradient Estimation with Discrete Stein Operators: Control Variates from Discrete Stein Operators

 \section{Control Variates from Discrete Stein Operators}

-At the heart of our new estimator is a technique for generating flexible discrete \emph{control variates} \citep[Ch.~8]{owenbook}, that is for generating a rich class of functions that have known expectations under a given discrete distribution $q$.
-One way to achieve this is to identify any discrete-time Markov chain $(X_t)_{t=0}^\infty$ with stationary distribution $q$.
-Then, the transition matrix $P$, defined via $P_{xy} = P(X_{t+1} = y|X_t = x)$, satisfies $P^\top q = q$ and hence
+At the heart of our new estimator is a technique for generating flexible discrete CVs, that is for generating a rich class of functions that have known expectations under a given discrete distribution $q$.
+One way to achieve this is to identify any discrete-time Markov chain $(\X{t})_{t=0}^\infty$ with stationary distribution $q$.
+Then, the transition matrix $P$, defined via $P_{xy} = P(\X{t+1} = y|\X{t} = x)$, satisfies $P^\top q = q$ and hence

-for any integrable function $h$.\footnote{We overload our notation so that, for any suitable matrix $A$, $(Ah)(x) \defeq \sum_y A_{xy}h(y)$.} In other words, for any integrable $h$, the function $(P-I)h$ is a valid control variate as it has known mean under $q$.
+for any integrable function $h$.
+We overload our notation so that, for any suitable matrix $A$, $(Ah)(x) \defeq \sum_y A_{xy}h(y)$.
+In other words, for any integrable $h$, the function $(P-I)h$ is a valid CV as it has known mean under $q$.
 Moreover, the linear operator $P-I$ is an example of a \emph{Stein operator}~\citep{stein1972bound,anastasiou2021stein} in the sense that it generates mean-zero functions under $q$.
-In fact, both \citet{stein2004use} and \citet{dellaportas2012control} developed control variates of the form $(P-I)h$ based on reversible discrete-time Markov chains and linear input functions $h(x) = x_i$.
+In fact, both \citet{stein2004use} and \citet{dellaportas2012control} developed CVs of the form $(P-I)h$ based on reversible discrete-time Markov chains and linear input functions $h(x) = x_i$.

-More generally, \citet{Barbour88} and \citet{henderson1997variance} observed that if we identify a continuous-time Markov chain $(X_t)_{t\geq 0}$ with $q$ as its stationary distribution, then the \emph{generator} $A$, defined via
+More generally, \citet{Barbour88} and \citet{henderson1997variance} observed that if we identify a continuous-time Markov chain $(\X{t})_{t\geq 0}$ with $q$ as its stationary distribution, then the \emph{generator} $A$, defined via